unixtech/unixtech.github.io/content/pages/home.md

-Title: Welcome to My Site
+Title: Tech universe - Web
 URL:
 save_as: index.html

+## Dumping that I deem necessary remember top of my head
 Thank you for visiting.
 Welcome!
-This is my otherside.
+1. This is my otherside.

-Mart the clkddf
+Mart the clkddf for the man lips tal creek

+{%img center /images/2.png 800px 600px "Info1" %}